Knowledge and Human Development Authority: Lighthouse

 KHDA's strategy to improve the quality of education starts with the principals.
 The formation of Lighthouse is to provide a platform for principals to share ideas with one another that will help in the development of all schools in Dubai.
 Each year, there is a theme that is discussed among the school leaders.
 An example would be of this year's theme: proposing a research explaining different methods to enhance students’ wellbeing.

 Living Arabic

 Launched in October 2015, Living Arabic is a programme organised by Arabic teachers in Dubai, for teachers in Dubai.
 It shares the best of what language teachers are doing to inspire the love of Arabic in their students, and helps inspire other Arabic teachers to deliver lessons that harmonize with how students want to learn.
 The events are open to existing Arabic teachers, and all other teachers interested in incorporating Arabic into their lessons.

-Teachers of Dubai

-Inspired by Humans of New York, Teachers of Dubai was established in 2015 on social media platforms to appreciate the effort of teachers.
-Through that, they are given a chance to share their stories online.
-It has left a positive impact on all those who shared their stories and helped strengthen the connection teachers have with their students.